DavidSairai/DavidSairai/README.md

 - 👋 Hi, I’m @DavidSairai and IT proffesional working at KCS in Stellnebosch Cape Town.
-- 🌱 I’m currently learning using JavaScript, HTML and CSS
+- 🌱 I’m currently learning using JavaScript, Python, HTML and CSS
 - 👯 I’m looking to collaborate on projects

 <!---